 - 1/2 scoop vanilla protein powder or collagen

 - 1 Tbsp chia seeds

 - 1/2 tsp vanilla extract

 - 1/4 cup blueberries (or berry of choice) fresh or frozen

 - 1-2 Tbsp creamy almond butter

-- 1/2 cup unsweetened almond milk milk of choice
+- 1/2 cup unsweetened almond milk or milk of choice

 Optional Toppings: chopped walnuts, pecans, dark chocolate chips, or my ALDI Pumpkin Spice Granola Mix

 - Combine all ingredients in a glass mason jar.
-Tightly screw on the lid and shake it to combine all ingredients.
+Tightly screw on the lid and shake it to combine well.
 Use a spoon to stir as needed.
 Store in refrigerator overnight (for up to 5 days).

 - In the morning, serve cold or heat up in the microwave for about 45-60 seconds!
 Add desired toppings.